To,

 15. COMPANYS POLICY ON DIRECTORS, KMPS AND EMPLOYEES APPOINTMENT AND REMUNERATION

-The Company has in placed a Policy on Directors appointment and remuneration of the Directors, Key Managerial Personnel (KMP) and other employees including criteria for determining qualifications, positive attributes, independence of a director and other matters.
+The Company has in place a Policy on Directors appointment and remuneration of the Directors, Key Managerial Personnel (KMP) and other employees including criteria for determining qualifications, positive attributes, independence of a director and other matters.
 It is available on the website of the Company at PCL - Appointment and Remuneration of Directors, KMPs and employees.

 The Company pays remuneration by way of salary, perquisites, allowances, variable pay, commission and retirement benefits to its Executive Directors.
-The remuneration to the Executive Director(s) is in accordance with the provisions of the Companies Act,
+The remuneration to the Executive Director(s) is in accordance with the provisions of the Act and Rules made thereunder and is within the ceiling limits as provided thereunder and approved by the shareholders.

 The Companys policy of remuneration of the senior management is structured to attract and retain the talent and is in turn dependent on following key parameters:

-2. Profile of the employee in terms of his / her qualification and experience
+1. Complexities and criticality of the jobs 2.
+Profile of the employee in terms of his / her qualification and experience 3.
+General trends in the industry and market for a similar talent

-4. Incorporation of an element of motivation by way of remuneration linked to specific performances wherever applicable
+4. Incorporation of an element of motivation by way of remuneration linked to specific performances wherever applicable.

 As a policy of the Company, the Non-executive Directors are paid commission as a percentage of profit based on the performance evaluation for that financial year under review.

-16. PARTICULARS OF EMPLOYEE REMUNERATION
+19. PARTICULARS OF EMPLOYEE REMUNERATION

 Disclosures with respect to the remuneration of